jetify-com/launchpad/README.md

 ## Benefits

-### Build, publish, and deploy with a single command
+### Build, Publish, and Deploy with a single command

 No need to remember which container image you uploaded to where, and what kube-context to use, Launchpad can build any image, publish it to your Docker registry, and deploy it to Kubernetes in one step.

 ### A Heroku-like experience, except on your Kubernetes cluster

 Ever wonder how you'd graduate from Heroku or a single EC2 machine to Kubernetes without going through a painful setup again?
 Faint not!
 With Launchpad, no manual migrations are required.
-In fact, you might do just fine without knowing Kubernetes at all.
+In fact, your developers can deploy and run their applications without needing to learn Kubernetes.

 ### With Mission Control, onboarding new members is as easy as "launchpad up"